-- high bandwidth requirements, and
+- high bandwidth requirements,

-- target latency constraints.
+- target latency constraints, and

+- TV Experiences.

 5.11.1.2 Scalability

 Consistent support of the distribution of such services to a different scale of users and in a concurrent fashion is a prime concern.
 5G Media Streaming is expected to support such service distribution and end-to-end optimizations.
 Improvements and optimizations on the architectural level and stage 3 are expected to be studied.